A sudden dearth of pomegranates is messing with Julia's salad plans. She calls Rene, tells her she can't make it to dinner.

 Julie looks away as she tries to assimilate this random piece of information.

 "She couldn't stand fish.
 She never learned how to swim.
 She dressed in bright colors, and sometimes she laughed so hard she snorted.
 She could never remember the proper names for the drink sizes at Starbucks, even though we went there together every morning on our way to work.
 She cooked elaborate, sporadic meals while listening to Guns N' Roses and dirtying every pot in the house.
-Her skin was sensitive, and she developed rosacea after she turned 30, so that she always seemed to be blushing."
+Her skin was sensitive, and she developed rosacea after she turned 30, so she always seemed to be blushing."

 His voice rises in a crescendo as the details pile up, assembling a cut-out of a person in front of them, a physical presence Julia can almost see taking shape in the air between them and the fridge.

-"She once told me," he continues, "that if for any reason she ever went first, I had to continue on without her, that I had to find someone else.
+"She once told me," he continues, "if for any reason she ever went first, I had to continue on without her, that I had to find someone else.
 Someone quiet and tidy like me.
 She was a very messy person.
 She said it in jest, but I've since come to believe a part of her really meant it."

 "She sounds wonderful," Julia says quietly.
 "A whole person."